HTTP API

 {"id": "a136fd9e-bc29-4d05-813f-350b248aefd8","version": 1,"actions": [{"action": "setTitle","title": "My title"},{"action": "setText","text": "My text"}]}

-The concrete actions that can be used on a specific resource are documented together with the resource.
+The concrete actions that can be used on a specific resource are documented along with the resource.

 Not all updates or state transitions of a resource may be freely composable with one another in a single HTTP request.
 For those updates, other endpoints may be provided to handle only a specific update or state transition in a single HTTP request.